mjklemm/llvm-project/mlir/docs/Dialects/OpenMPDialect/_index.md

 Additionally, the runtime library targeted by the MLIR to LLVM IR translation of the OpenMP dialect supports the optimized launch of SPMD kernels (i.e.
 `target teams distribute parallel {do,for}` in OpenMP), which requires specifying in advance what the total trip count of the loop is.
-Consequently, it is also beneficial to evaluate the trip count on the host device prior to the kernel launch.
+This is also the case of Generic-SPMD kernels (i.e. `target teams distribute`).
+Consequently, it is also necessary to evaluate the trip count on the host device prior to the kernel launch in these cases.

 These host-evaluated values in MLIR would need to be placed outside of the `omp.target` region and also attached to the corresponding nested operations,